Mr-Anyone/llvm-project/llvm/lib/Target/CPEN211/README.md

 # The CPEN211 Backend

-## Bugs
-- [] Currently, signed and unsigned comparison is just incorrect .

 This is the dead simple backend of CPEN211 ISA:

 ![CPEN211 ISA](ISA.png)

 The entire instruction set is basically self explanatory.

+## Bugs
+- [] Currently, signed and unsigned comparison is just incorrect.
+This is because we pretend that the ISD::SETLT and ISD::SETULT are the same thing.

 # TODO